Heavy Traffic: Home video

 Warner Home Video released the film on VHS and Betamax in the 1980s.
 In the UK, Heavy Traffic was released in 1984 with a runtime of 70 minutes.
 In Ireland, the film was renamed Flipper City, and released by Thorn EMI in 1985 with a runtime of 60 minutes.
 It was rated R on the VHS slipcover, but the label said that it was an X-rated film.
 An R-rated version was released on VHS and Region 1 DVD by MGM Home Entertainment in 1999.
 On July 16, 2013, Shout!
 Factory and MGM released Heavy Traffic on Blu-ray for its 40th anniversary.
-The film will be re-released on Blu-ray and DVD by Sandpiper Pictures on December 17, 2024.
+The film would be re-released on Blu-ray and DVD by Sandpiper Pictures on December 17, 2024.